What is SQL injection? Definition and explanation

 Use latest versions:

-It’s important to use the latest version of the development environment and language to maximize protection, since older versions may lack current safety features.
+It’s important to use the latest version of the development environment to maximize protection, since older versions may lack current safety features.
 Be sure to install the latest software and security patches when available.

 Continuously scan web applications: